AllenDang/giu/README.md

 - Windows (Windows 10 x64 and Windows 11 x64)
 - macOS (macOS v10.15 and macOS Big Sur)
-- Linux (thanks remeh to test it)
+- Linux (thanks remeh for testing it)
-- Raspberry Pi 3B (thanks sndvaps to test it)
+- Raspberry Pi 3B (thanks sndvaps for testing it)

 ## Features

-Compare to other Dear ImGui golang bindings, giu has following features:
+Compared to other Dear ImGui golang bindings, giu has the following features:

 - Small executable file size (<3MB after UPX compression for the example/helloworld demo).
-- Live-updating during the resizing of OS window (implemented on GLFW 3.3 and OpenGL 3.2).
+- Live-updating during the resizing of the OS window (implemented on GLFW 3.3 and OpenGL 3.2).
 - Support for displaying various languages without any font setting.
 Giu will rebuild font atlas incrementally according to texts in UI between frames.
-- Redraws only when user event occurred.
+- Redraws only when user event occurs.
 Costs only 0.5% CPU usage with 60FPS.
-- Declarative UI (see examples for more detail).
+- Declarative UI (see examples for more details).
-- DPI awareness (auto scaling font and UI to adapt high DPI monitor).
+- DPI awareness (auto scaling font and UI to adapt to high DPI monitors).
-- Drop in usage, no need to implement render and platform.
+- Drop in usage; no need to implement render and platform.
 - OS clipboard support.

 ![Screenshot](https://github.com/AllenDang/giu/raw/master/examples/imguidemo/screenshot.png)